message/iata/NO.md

 - a COVID-19 certificate with a QR code issued in Albania, Andorra, Armenia, Cape Verde, Chinese Taipei, El Salvador, Faroe Isl., Georgia, Iceland, Israel, Lebanon, Liechtenstein, Moldova (Rep.), Monaco, Montenegro, Morocco, New Zealand, North Macedonia (Rep.), Panama, San Marino, Serbia, Singapore, Switzerland, Thailand, Togo, Tunisia, Turkey, Ukraine, United Arab Emirates, United Kingdom, Uruguay or Vatican City (Holy See);
 - more exemptions can be found at <a href="https://tinyurl.com/z9z57fvv">https://tinyurl.com/z9z57fvv</a>
 3. Passengers traveling to Svalbard must have a negative COVID-19 antigen or PCR test taken at most 24 hours before departure.
 The test must be taken in Norway.
 - This does not apply to passengers younger than 16 years.
-4. Passengers are subject to a COVID-19 antigen or PCR test upon arrival.
-- This does not apply to passengers younger than 16 years.